Alessandro1103/obsidian/Vault1/Zettelkasten/Local Search.md

 The **Hill-Climbing**:
 keeps choosing actions leading to a direct successor state with best heuristic value.
 It stops when no more immediate improvements can be made.
 No completeness, no optimality.
+The time complexity depends on the single run, can be either huge or small.
+Memory instead has no consumption. $O(b)$